 A shining brass plaque sits topside of a filing cabinet, safe in its massiveness from the light-fingered souvenir-hunter.
 Freshly-etched as of November, 1973, is the legend of preservation: “The United States and Canadian Education Association’s award to Marshall McLuhan for his exceptional contribution to communication.”

-- The spellings of many of the names in Rowe’s report have been silently corrected. ↩
+- Rowe’s spelling of many of the names in her report has been silently corrected. ↩

 - In her column for the Brandon Sun, ‘People Watching’, for April 3, 1976 (p 12), Rowe wrote of Elizabeth Hay (Betty Trott / Liz Cera):